Aurora-RGB/Docs/content/integrations/chroma.md

 Then, "Razer Chroma SDK Service" needs to be running for the integration to work.

 [Chrome Enabled Games List on www.razer.com](https://www.razer.com/chroma-workshop#--games)

+You can use the "Disable Device Control" button in "Devices & Wrappers" tab of Aurora to disable Chroma SDK from controlling Razer devices.

 - RAZER is the trademark or registered trademark of Razer Inc.